Register / Login

 Return to Cairo on a 1.5 hour flight, and then onward to New Zealand.

-• Meet the locals by sitting in an Egyptian café, having a cup of hibiscus tea and playing the local version of backgammon.
-You will be an instant hit.
+Sit in an Egyptian café, having a cup of hibiscus tea and playing the local version of backgammon.
+You will be an instant hit with people.